Nikaoto/rend/README.md

 ![rendering the 3D model with and without wireframe with rend](./rend_preview.gif)

-Uses X11, only works on Linux with X11 or Mac OS with Xquartz.
+Tested to work on Linux with X11 or Mac OS with Xquartz.

 This code has two dependencies, mainly:

 * X11, which is called from `gfx.h` to create windows and blit pixels.
-* libc, especially `sqrt` from the math library.
-Will be replaced with own implementation.
+* libc, especially `sqrt` from the math library. `sqrt` be replaced with own implementation.

 ## Building
 ```